alinemati45/r_shinny_app_CKD/txt/start.md

 </left>

 This app illustrates some fundamental concepts in logistic regression.
-We use Pus Cell, Age, and Blood Pressure to estimate the effect on the Chrinic Kidney diease database.
+We use Pus Cell, Age, and Blood Pressure to estimate the effect on the Chronic Kidney disease database.
 1- Age

 2- Blood Pressure: